evert/evert.github.com/_posts/2016/2016-07-26-rest-is-in-the-eye-of-the-beholder.md

 REST, at the time, was a breath of fresh air and it seemed very sane in a world where SOAP and XML-RPC were dominant.
 I can look at a webservice straight from my browser?
 Wow.
-Returning simple XML documents instead us using XML as the protocol made a lot of sense.
+Returning simple XML documents instead of using XML as the transport made a lot of sense.

 I'm not really sure if Flickr was the first to use the term REST for that type of service, but in my memory it played a fairly big part in